ncachanosky/econ-lecture-notes/content/home/demo.md

 This site contains economic lecture notes for undegraduate courses:

 - Econometrics
-- Other courses: Content under construction
+- *Other courses: Content under construction*

 {{% callout note %}}
 This is a live document with content under construction.
 {{% /callout %}}

+---

 ## Contact information